Road Maintenance

 Vegetation & Drainage Maintenance

-From Memorial Day through Labor Day, crews work to keep roads clear of growing plants and grass.
+From Memorial Day through Labor Day, Public Works crews keep roads clear of growing plants and grass.
 Managing vegetation helps improve line-of-site for drivers and keeps roads free of debris.
-Crews also clean and improve the county roads drainage system during spring and summer months to help prevent flooding later in the year.
+Crews also clean and improve the county roads' drainage system during the spring and summer months to help prevent flooding later in the year.

 Road Striping